mims-harvard/TDC/docs/install.rst

 * scikit_learn
 * fuzzywuzzy

-To use some of TDC features, your need to install additional packages.
-Those packages will be either automatically installed.
-Detailed installation instructions will be display in the terminal in case automatic installation fails.
+To use some of TDC features, you need to install additional packages.
+Those packages will be automatically installed.
+Detailed installation instructions will be displayed in the terminal in case automatic installation fails.